arianastarrr/FletchingTable1.21.7/README.md

 Mixin environments can be overridden by annotating the mixin with `@MixinEnvironment`.
 You can set mixins to be registered automatically without MixinEnvironment by changing the `defaultMixinEnvironment` in the settings.

+### Interface Injections
+Registers interface injections automatically on mixins/interfaces annotated with `@InterfaceInjection`.

+By default either the interface or the mixin implementing it have to be annotated with `@InterfaceInjection`.
+You can change the default setting to always try to register interface injections in the fletchingTable settings block.
+The mixin annotation overrides the default setting and the interface's annotation overrides the mixin's setting.
+Automatic mixins must be turned on to use this feature.

 ### Included Jars
 Exposes jars that were included in dependencies with Loom's `include` configuration.